JCho82/Whole-genome-sequencing/tutorial_from_assembled.md

 You will find the file with starting with ">".
 ```
 Please change the name after ">" to something like sample1 in the Notepad.
+You should remember or jot down somewhere this name since you are going to use this name later.
+It would be better to make it the same as your file name.
 ```

 Repeat the same procedures with your samples.